nodeshift/nodejs-reference-architecture/webframework.md

 * Use the latest version of the 4.x release line.
 This version is currently the most suitable for production use.
   We recommend using ~4.x.y (where x.y reflects the version you start at) in your package.json so that you get patch version updates as you update your application in development.
-We recommend planned periodic reviews to decide when to upate to new minor versions.
+We recommend planned periodic reviews to decide when to update to new minor versions.

 * Use different ports for different concerns when possible.
   An application can provide additional endpoints for metrics collection or other concerns.
-It is recommeded that the main port (for example 3000 or 8080) be reserved for business logic and an admin port be used for supporting endpoints.
+It is recommended that the main port (for example 3000 or 8080) be reserved for business logic and an admin port be used for supporting endpoints.
 This helps to separate out requests to business logic and makes it easier to collect data specific to requests to the business logic.